exAspArk/batch-loader/README.md

 end
 ```

-`BatchLoader#load` is thread-safe.
+`loader` is thread-safe.
 So, if `HttpClient` is also thread-safe, then with `parallel` gem we can execute all HTTP requests concurrently in threads (there are some benchmarks for [concurrent HTTP requests](https://github.com/exAspArk/concurrent_http_requests) in Ruby).
 Thanks to Matz, MRI releases GIL when thread hits blocking I/O – HTTP request in our case.

-Now we can resolve all `BatchLoader` objects in the controller:
+In the controller, all we have to do is to replace `post.rating` with the lazy `post.rating_lazy`:

 ```ruby
 class PostsController < ApplicationController